rheem-ecosystem/rheem/README.md

   * `rheem.postgres.cpu.cores (= 2)`: number of cores PostgreSQL runs on

 **Code with Rheem.** The recommended way to specify your apps with Rheem is via its Scala or Java API from the `rheem-api` module.
 You can find examples below.

+## Deploying and running a rheem application on the cluster.

+1. Create a RHEEM_HOME folder on the master node of your cluster.
+2. Include rheem depedencies as shown above in your application's pom file.
+3. Build your application with maven, and package its jars (including all rheem depedencies) into one folder, call it lib.
+You may need to use maven assembly plugin for that.
+4. Copy the lib directory to your RHEEM_HOME
+5. Copy the rheem.properties file to your RHEEM_HOME
+6. Define a rheem classpath enviroment variable that has RHEEM_HOME and SPARK_HOME added
+7. Run your application, pointing to rheem.properties and rheem classpath: java -Drheem.configuration="path_to/rheem.properties" -cp "$RHEEM__CLASSPATH" yourapplication.Main

+[Here's](https://s3.amazonaws.com/rheem-qcri/wordcount-distro.zip) an example of a distribution template of a word count application. conf/set-env.sh is a script for setting the class paths(step 6). bin/wordcount is a script for running the application (step 7).
+You can edit both files as needed, put all your jars under lib, and copy it directly to your cluster.

+## More documentation.

+You can find the javadocs [here](rheem-resources/docs/index.html)

 ## Examples